tmaher0518/Wireframe/README.md

    * Headers contained within the Article
    * Paragraph contained within the Article

-##The CSS has the following styles for each of the following elements:
+## The CSS styles for each of the following elements:
    * Body
      * font-family: 'Arial', 'Helvetica Neue', Helvetica, sans-serif;
      * color: '#777'